Staff

 Born in Kokomo, Indiana and raised in both Shelby Township, Michigan and Allentown, Pennsylvania, Libby Gardner joined the Academy full-time in 2019 as Coordinator, Creative & Content and was promoted to Manager, Content & Editorial in 2021.
 Gardner attended Syracuse University’s S.I.
 Newhouse School of Public Communication, where she received a bachelor's degree in Television, Radio, and Film.
 During her time at Syracuse, Gardner interned at the Academy with the Creative & Content team and continued working for the Academy as a freelance field producer following her graduation in 2018.
 Gardner is currently a member of SOLID’s Education Committee, a Music For Seniors Board Member, and the Events Co-Chair of the Women’s Music Business Association (WMBA).

 Born and raised in Garden City, New York, Maggie Feyrer moved to Nashville in 2017 to attend Vanderbilt University, where she majored in Organizational Development and held internships at Live Nation Entertainment, Music City Media and Essential Broadcast Media.
 Prior to her time at the Academy, Maggie worked at iHeart Media as a Digital Solutions Coordinator, where she managed strategic partnerships across iHeart Media’s digital catalogue, and Please & Thank You/Fog City Presents as a Partnerships & Activations Manager.
-In her role as Coordinator, Feyrer will aid in managing and activating partnerships for the Academy, maintaining relationships with key strategic partners, communicating sponsorship needs internally, and securing new respective ACM brand partners.
-She reports to Gil Beverly, EVP & Chief Business Officer.
+In her role as Manager, Feyrer aids in managing and activating partnerships for the Academy, maintaining relationships with key strategic partners, communicating sponsorship needs internally, and securing new respective ACM brand partners.

 Born and raised in Schoolcraft, MI, Leighton graduated from Middle Tennessee State University in Murfreesboro, TN, in May 2024.
 He previously served as the Finance & Operations Intern at the Academy during the Spring 2024 semester, eventually transitioning to assist the Membership and Industry Relations team in the Fall 2024.